The following battles of the Great Boer War are described and illustrated under this title:

 Battle of Ladysmith: The first defeat of the British, also known as Lombard’s Kop and Nicholson’s Nek and fought on 29th October 1898, leading to the Siege of Ladysmith.

-Battles of Belmont and Graspan (Enslin): The twin battles, fought on 23rd and 25th November 1899 (‘Graspan’ also known as ‘Enslin’), that began the British advance to relieve Kimberley, besieged by the Boers.
+Battle of Belmont: Fought on 23rd November 1899 in the Great Boer War, beginning the British advance to relieve Kimberley, besieged by the Boers.

 Battle of Modder River: Lord Methuen’s encounter battle at the Modder River, fought on 28th November 1899, as the British advanced to relieve Kimberley.